tundra-code/aurora/src/lib/io/README.md

 By default, the database is created at `HOME_DIR/.aurora/<NODE_ENV>/<NODE_ENV>.db`.
 This is set in the `config/database.json` file, but please don't screw with it.

-When running or testing, a `NODE_ENV` must be specified; this is the database where notes and attributes are stored.
+When running or testing, a `NODE_ENV` must be specified; this is the database where notes and tags are stored.
 The actual note content is stored in a file `<uuid>.aur` which lies in the `HOME_DIR/.aurora/<NODE_ENV>/notes` folder.

 The preference object is stored at `HOME_DIR/.aurora/<NODE_ENV>/preferences.json`.